LukeGrahamLandry/franca/devlog.md

 - having a bit of a moment about weird unicode
 - convert worker/seal_debug_info/import_c/import_wasm to use a nicer data structure than Qbe.Dat.
 - re-enable memmove for large blits.
 992260 -> 939304 is 5%, that's kinda big.
 TODO: x64 as well

+- isel for wasm byteswap (which sucks)
+- start wasm varargs, but did it backwards so it doesn't work yet
+- backend/meta/test run with import_wasm

+- starting a first-person-3d example program.
+10000 years of scrounging around in my old projects to try to remember how to make the matrices work. i think it's still not clipping so i can see behind me? or i just typoed a negative sign somewhere random, who knows!
+- speed regression because of #align field tag which is super unfortunate
+//       supporting #align makes it much slower (30ms ??) which is really unfortunate FIXME but i need it for now
+//       i dont understand how this can take so long when the branch is so predictable.
+//       ohhhh, it's still slow even if you `if false {` which the backend will remove.
+//       so it's probably just that #where is really really slow. thats bad! very very bad!

 ## (Mar 19-23)